Chart Color Schemes

 Braddon features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Braddon, as per the latest Census evaluation, 4.9% were houses while 95.1% comprised other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasted with the Australian Capital Territory's (ACT) figures of 39.3% houses and 60.7% other dwellings.
+In Braddon, as per the latest Census evaluation, 4.9% of dwellings were houses while 95.1% consisted of other types such as semi-detached units and apartments.
+This contrasts with the Australian Capital Territory's dwelling structure which was 63.3% houses and 36.7% other dwellings.
 Home ownership in Braddon stood at 11.5%, with mortgaged dwellings at 27.3% and rented ones at 61.2%.
-The median monthly mortgage repayment was $1,803, lower than ACT's average of $2,080, but close to the national average of $1,863.
-Meanwhile, median weekly rent in Braddon was $495, higher than both ACT's figure of $476 and the national average of $375.
+The median monthly mortgage repayment in the area was $1,803 compared to the Australian Capital Territory average of $2,080.
+Meanwhile, the median weekly rent figure for Braddon was $495, higher than the national average of $375 but lower than the Australian Capital Territory's $450.
+Nationally, Braddon's mortgage repayments were below the Australian average of $1,863.

 Frequently Asked Questions - Housing